MartaZaorska/astro-sanity-multi-page-starter/README.md

 - `/apps/astro/src/global/constants.ts`

 Also, make sure to modify `/apps/astro/src/pages/api/contact.ts` with the correct email addresses or endpoints used for handling contact form submissions.

-## Customization

-Feel free to add, remove, or modify components, pages, and schemas to tailor the starter to your needs.